alexdachin/Trilium/docs/User Guide/User Guide/Basic Concepts and Features/Notes/Attachments.md

 Attachments, especially image files, are the recommended method for embedding visuals in notes.
 It is important to link image attachments within the text of the owning note; otherwise, they will be automatically deleted after a configurable timeout period if not referenced.

+## Storage

+By default, attachments are stored within the SQLite database.
+For installations with many large attachments, Trilium supports [external blob storage](../../Advanced%20Usage/External%20Blob%20Storage.md) which stores large files separately on the file system.
+This is optional and disabled by default to maintain simplicity for most users.

 ## Converting notes to attachments

 <a class="reference-link" href="../../Note%20Types/File.md">File</a> notes can be easily converted to attachments of the parent note.